Gomosuza/raytracer/Readme.md

-# C# Raytracer
+# C#/Compute Shader Raytracer

 A raytracer built with Monogame and .Net Core.
+Also includes a custom compute shader extension I wrote for monogame!

 Realtime compute shader based raytracer with reflections, colored surfaces and soft shadows: